psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 (Vol. vi., p.
 390.)

 In addition to your reference to the scape-goat, as accounting for the custom to which JELINGER C. SYMONS refers, it occurs to me that Hosea iv.
 8. might be also quoted: "They *eat up the sin* of my people."
 "They eat up," that is, "the sin-offering of my people."
 As the priest of old, by eating the sin-offering, declared in the clearest way that the sins of the guilty offerer *had* been transferred to the victim that was offered, so in some sort it came to be believed by superstitious persons, that the eating a piece of bread which had been taken off the body of a dead man, and offered to another in his behalf, transferred the sins of the deceased to the eater of the bread.
 Perhaps indeed the practice referred to may be rather traced up to the one great sin-offering of Him who was "made sin" for us, and who "took *bread*," the night He was betrayed at the institution of the Eucharist.
 "The *bread*" became the representative of the victim on Calvary; and from the *sin-offering-eater*, or "sin-eater," being a regularly ordained priest — who might, for a consideration, say a mass for the *dead*, —laymen of "reprobate character" usurped his priestly functions, and took that honour to themselves.
-Some notion at least of the *feast upon a sacrifice* seems to be implied by the proceeding ” referred to by your correspondent.
+Some notion at least of the *feast upon a sacrifice* seems to be implied by the proceeding referred to by your correspondent.

 ALEXANDER LEEPER.

 Dublin.

 In Whitby and Doddridge there is a note on 1 Cor. iv.
 13. which gives some information on this subject.
-Whitby, from *Phavorinus*, states the custom referred to to be an Athenian one; but I see, in Pole’s *Synopsis*, that Grotius, in a note on the above passage, refers to Caesar, lib. vi., in proof that a custom of the same kind prevailed among the Gauls.
+Whitby, from *Phavorinus*, states the custom referred to to be an Athenian one; but I see, in Pole's *Synopsis*, that Grotius, in a note on the above passage, refers to Caesar, lib. vi., in proof that a custom of the same kind prevailed among the Gauls.
 See also Bos, *Exercit.
 Philolog.*, p.
 125., to whom Doddridge refers.

 E. B.